 IIP Placements in Italy

-Bioversity International undertakes, encourages, and supports research and other activities on the use and conservation of agricultural biodiversity, especially genetic resources, to create more productive, resilient, and sustainable harvests.
-Its aim is to promote the greater well-being of people, particularly poor people in developing countries, by helping them to achieve food security, improve their health and nutrition, boost their incomes, and conserve the natural resources on which they depend.
-The organization is active in over 100 countries worldwide, with more than 300 staff working from some 20 country offices.
-It is one of the 15 centers of the Consultative Group on International Agricultural Research (CGIAR).
-Bioversity’s headquarters are located just outside Rome, Italy, in Maccarese.
-This year, Bioversity is offering placements in their headquarters office, as well as, in their offices in China, Costa Rica, France/Uganda, Malaysia, Nepal, and Uganda.
+Bioversity International is a global research-for-development organization.
+They have a vision – that agricultural biodiversity nourishes people and sustains the planet.
+They deliver scientific evidence, management practices and policy options to use and safeguard agricultural and tree biodiversity to attain sustainable global food and nutrition security.
+They work with partners in low-income countries in different regions where agricultural and tree biodiversity can contribute to improved nutrition, resilience, productivity and climate change adaptation.
+This year, Bioversity is offering placements in their headquarters (Maccarese, Italy) as well as in their offices in Malaysia and Nepal.
 Bioversity staff includes specialists in agriculture, forestry, information science and technology, socioeconomics, law and policy, finance and administration.
 Through the IIP internship program, Bioversity offers invaluable on-the-job training under the guidance of established experts in genetic resources, communications, and policy and law practices that encourage the production of public goods.
-IIP interns will be assigned to research projects and will learn to work as part of a project team and will gain a broad understanding of issues in international agricultural research for development, in particular regarding sustainable conservation and use of agricultural biodiversity for food and agriculture.
+IIP interns will be assigned to research projects and will learn to work as part of a project team.
+Interns will gain a broad understanding of issues in international agricultural research-for-development, particularly sustainable conservation and use of agricultural biodiversity for food and agriculture.
 IIP interns will typically gain experience in carrying out desk studies, literature searching, compilation and analysis of information, database work, and writing reports, papers, and public awareness materials.
 One placement has been created for an International Internship Program (IIP) intern in Italy.

 Food and Agricultural Organization (FAO) of the United Nations